Banglalink

 Banglalink attained 1 million subscribers by December 2005, and 3 million subscribers by October 2006.
-In less than two years, by December 2007, Banglalink overtook Aktel (now Robi) to become the second-largest operator in Bangladesh with more than 7.1 million customers.
+In less than two years, by December 2007, Banglalink overtook Airtel (now Robi) to become the second-largest operator in Bangladesh behind Grameenphone with more than 7.1 million customers.

 Banglalink had 1.03 million connections until December 2005.
 The number of Banglalink users increased by 257% and stood at 3.64 million at the end of 2006, making it the fastest-growing operator in the world of that year.
 In August 2006, Banglalink became the first company to provide free incoming calls from BTTB for both postpaid and prepaid connections.
 On 20 August 2008, Banglalink got past the landmark of a 10 million subscriber base.
-As of August 2021, Banglalink has a subscriber base of 36.90 million.
+As of 2023, Banglalink had a subscriber base of ~43.48 million.

 History

 Sheba Telecom (Pvt.)
-Ltd. was granted license in 1989 to operate in the rural areas of 199 upazilas.
-Later it obtained nationwide 15-year GSM license in November 1996 to extend its business to cellular mobile, radio telephone services.
-It launched operation in the last quarter of 1997 as a Bangladesh-Malaysia joint venture.
+Ltd. was granted license in 1989, to operate in the rural areas of 199 upazilas.
+The company started providing GSM service in 1998.

-In July 2004, it was reported that Egypt based Orascom Telecom is set to purchase the Malaysian stakes in Sheba Telecom through a hush-hush deal, as Sheba had failed to tap the business potentials in Bangladesh mainly due to a chronic feud between its Malaysian and Bangladeshi partners.
-An agreement was reached with Orascom worth US$25 million was finalized in secret.
-The pact has been kept secret for legal reasons, considering financial fallout and because of the feud.
-The main reason for the undercover dealing was the joint venture agreement between the Bangladeshi and the Malaysian partners, which dictates that if any party sells its Sheba shares, the other party will enjoy the first right to buy that.
+In July 2004, an Egypt-based company, Orascom Telecom (currently Global Telecom Holding), purchased Sheba Telecom and formed Banglalink brand, as sheba telecom failed to tap the business potentials in Bangladesh mainly due to a chronic feud between its Malaysian and Bangladeshi partners.
+The purchasing value was US$60 million, of which US$50 million for share value and US$10 million was for financial debt.

 Integrated Services Ltd. (ISL), the Bangladeshi partner, was being 'officially' shown as purchasing the shares held by Technology Resources Industries (TRI) of Malaysia for $15 million.
 ISL then paid another $10 million to Standard Chartered Bank to settle Sheba's liabilities.

-In September 2004, Orascom Telecom Holdings purchased 100% of the shares of Sheba Telecom (Pvt.)
+In September 2004, Orascom Telecom Holdings (currently Global Telecom Holding) purchased 100% of the shares of Sheba Telecom (Pvt.)
 Limited.
 It was acquired for US$60 million.
 Sheba had a base of 59,000 users, of whom 49,000 were regular when it was sold.
 Afterward it was re-branded and launched its services under the "Banglalink" brand on 10 February 2005.

 In March 2008, Sheba Telecom (Pvt.)
 Limited changed its name to Orascom Telecom Bangladesh Limited, matching its parent company name.

 In July 2013, following the 2011 ownership restructuring in the parent company, the company name changed for the second time to Banglalink Digital Communications Ltd.

+In 2018, Netherlands based Veon Ltd (previously known as Vimpelcom) acquired Banglalink as wholly owned subsidiary.

+In 2024 Banglalink sold out its tower assets to Summit Towers Ltd.